The Early Years

 Second, he was able to live with his mother and brothers all under one roof – something they had not done together since his youth, and this brought them all closer together.

-Third, Rusty joined his father William, in implementing a vision for a family band.
+Third, Rusty joined his father William and brother Chris, in implementing a vision for a family band.
 Together, they began discussing and working on what was informally called, “the family project”.
 The pandemic didn’t slow Rusty down, as from 2020 – 2021, he, along with his father, his brother Chris recorded 34 songs under the band name which acknowledged the musical talent and history of Rusty, his brother Chris, and their father: "William Lee Golden and THE GOLDENS".
 They were also joined by brother Craig, nieces Elizabeth and Rebekah, and nephew Elijah on some songs, making the group a true 3-generation family band.

 In November 2021, Rusty along with the new band, returned to Rusty's hometown of Brewton, Alabama to perform at the "Porch Fest" concert, organized by the Greater Brewton Area Chamber of Commerce.
 The concert took place on historic Belleville Avenue.
 The band opened the festivities at the grand estate home of 605 Belleville Avenue, which sits on 4+ acres taking up a city block and was built in 1903 by timber baron W.W.
 Downing.
 During the concert, Rusty, his father, brothers, and niece were given a great honor: they were presented with a Proclamation and Key to the City by Brewton Mayor, Yank Lovelace, for their long-standing positive impact on the town.
 Said Mayor Lovelace, "The Golden Family is part of the fabric of our community, and we are forever grateful for the contributions made that help make this the greatest community in the world."